chrischris292/go-gdax-orderbook/README.md

 # go-gdax-orderbook
 Open sourcing the orderbook code of my auto trader.

+## What is this?
+This repo contains code to process L3 data from GDAX and a runtime efficient orderbook.

 ## How to run
 At project root.
 Download dependencies
 ```